"Dumb Society" inspired by Carlotta Bonnecaze's 1896 Proteus Procession

 Please join us for FIVE O’CLOCK TEA

 Yet, when most people think of Carnival today, they see purple, green, and gold mylar, blinking beads and flowing kegs of beer – it's the most misunderstood of the many distinctive traditions celebrated in New Orleans.
 However, the locally owned, art-centric boutique hotel, International House, celebrates this annual ritual with a breathtakingly original, culturally rich, and historically significant story from the Golden Age.
-In the two weeks leading into Mardi Gras day, February 21, the hotel lobby is adorned with 21 brilliant watercolors depicting fantastical, larger-than-life characters from Carnival 1896.
-The legendary images are from Carlotta Bonnecaze's irreverent "Dumb Society" parade that same year and pay tribute to her: Carlotta Bonnecaze was the first creole and first woman to design costumes and parade floats for Carnival.
-For the Krewe of Proteus in 1896, she did so with great artistic and satirical flair.
+In the two weeks leading into Mardi Gras day (March 4) the hotel lobby is adorned with 21 brilliant watercolors depicting fantastical, larger-than-life characters from Carnival 1896.
+The legendary images were created by Carlotta Bonnecaze for her irreverent "Dumb Society" parade that same year.
+Bonnecaze was the first creole and first woman to design costumes and parade floats for Carnival.
+Here’s to her Krewe of Proteus 1896 and a woman of great artistic and satirical flair !

-Displayed above the entrance to the hotel's magnetic bar, Loa, is Bonnecaze's comically titled "Five O'Clock Tea" painting, in which she pokes fun at affected custom.
-The painting is also the inspiration behind Loa's most enchanted tea party/Happier Hours - a late afternoon fête from February 1 – 12, 5pm - 7pm each day, complete with make-believe animal noses and tasty Carlotta’s Cup, a rum-tea punch and our taste of place inspired spiced nuts.
-In addition, we have special cocktails like the bracing Phantom Opera, a minty bitter shot and the Italian Stallion, an Italian take on a Mule.
-These libations - pairing lower-proof spirits with good friends – will keep you cozy in our winter Caribbean climate, and ready to catch the parade just one block away!
-Join us for a twilight tryst, clink a glass to this place.
-Find sanctuary in loa's warm embrace.
-Seek like-minded community in the spirits, then shh: it’s the hushing hour!
+Displayed prominently above the hotel's magnetic bar, Loa, Carlotta’s comically titled "Five O'Clock Tea" painting pokes fun at affected custom.
+It also inspires Loa's enchanted tea party - a late afternoon Happier Hour fête served theatrically on February 19 – March 3, 5:00 – 7:00 pm each day, complete with make-believe animal noses and Carlotta’s Cup – a ruby punch served in vintage tea cups.
+For 2025, the bar’s Carnival menu presents era-defining cocktails like the bracing Roffignac Tropicalia, a fusion of New Orleans original cocktails from the 18th and 19th centuries and the Three Kings Old Fashioned, with syrup made in the classic “galette des rois” tradition.
+These libations – pairing historical cocktails and spirits with good friends – will keep you cozy in our winter Caribbean climate and ready to catch the parade just one block away!
+Join us for a twilight tryst.
+Find sanctuary in loa's warm embrace and divine Spirits.
+Then shhh, it’s the hushing hour!

 The saying goes, "Carnival begins when Babylon rolls."
-How fitting to bring the myth of Ishtar, Queen of Babylon, to hearken Carnival of yesteryear, which rolled with sublime classical themes and stories of great ancient cultures.
-It's the sort of whimsical Pagan ritual that might stir the imagination of a Golden Age designer like Bonnecaze.
-And it reminds us that this city owes its fabulous, rich life to its stories, too, the telling weave of those layered narratives and curious characters who arrived in this gritty port town from all directions.
+How fitting to hearken sublime classical themes and stories of great ancient cultures.
+It's the sort of whimsical ritual that might stir the imagination of a Golden Age designer like Bonnecaze.
+And it reminds us that this city owes its fabulous life to its stories and the curious characters who arrived in this gritty port town from all directions to tell them.